Tools

 A detailed comparison of managing event schedules in spreadsheets versus dedicated scheduling software.
 Real-world examples and honest pros & cons included.

 If you're reading this, chances are you've been managing your event schedule in Excel or Google Sheets.
 You're not alone—it's where most event organizers start.
 But at some point, you've probably hit friction: sharing updates is painful, the schedule looks unprofessional, or you've accidentally broken a formula at 11 PM the night before your event.
+Check our complete event planning checklist for more guidance.

 This article will help you decide whether to stick with spreadsheets or make the switch to dedicated scheduling software.
 We'll look at real scenarios, costs, and the exact breaking points where most organizers make the change.